KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/nam-nest.md

 # NAM Nest (North American Mesoscale – High Resolution Nests)

-> ⚠️ **Scheduled for retirement August 31, 2026 at 12 UTC.** The NAM (12 km parent and all five high-resolution nests, NAM-DNG, DGEX, and NAM MOS) is scheduled for retirement under [NWS Service Change Notice 26-48](https://www.weather.gov/media/notification/pdf_2026/scn26-48_RRFS_and_REFS_Implementation.pdf) (May 12, 2026), the same cycle that brings [RRFS](./rrfs.md) into operations.
+> ⚠️ **Scheduled for retirement October 6, 2026 at 12 UTC.** The NAM (12 km parent and all five high-resolution nests, NAM-DNG, DGEX, and NAM MOS) is scheduled for retirement under [NWS Service Change Notice 26-47](https://www.weather.gov/media/notification/pdf_2026/scn26-47_Retirement_of_NAM_SREF_HREF_HiresW_NAM_MOS.aaa.pdf) (termination notice; updated July 6, 2026), on the same cycle that brings [RRFS](./rrfs.md) into operations under companion [SCN 26-48](https://www.weather.gov/media/notification/pdf_2026/scn26-048_RRFS_and_REFS_Implementation.aab.pdf) (implementation notice; May 12, 2026, updated July 6, 2026).
 The retirement set was originally proposed under [NWS PNS 25-41](https://www.weather.gov/media/notification/pdf_2025/pns25-41_RRFS_legacy_model_cessation.pdf) (June 26, 2025).
 Implementation is subject to the standard CWD/ECE postponement contingency.

 ## What this model is
 The NAM Nest is the **collective name for five high-resolution convection-allowing nested domains** run inside each cycle of the [NAM](./nam.md) (North American Mesoscale) production system.
 Despite its plural nature, "NAM Nest" is commonly used as a singular name in operational practice.